On 22 May 2018, the new European Agenda for Culture was adopted by the European Commission.

 - Develop strategies for cultural cooperation at regional level, starting with the Western Balkans, the Middle East and North African region and Latin America;

-- Add cultural heritage protection to the tasks of Common Security and Defence Policy missions, where appropriate, building on ongoing missions and projects
+- Add cultural heritage protection to the tasks of Common Security and Defense Policy missions, where appropriate, building on ongoing missions and projects

 - Support Silk Road Heritage corridors in Central Asia, Afghanistan and Iran